RM-Sharma999/Store-Sales-Time-Series-Forecasting/README.md

 ## Conclusion
 This project demonstrates that while a **Baseline** Prophet model using `date`, `product family`, and `holidays` captures core trends and seasonality effectively, the **Advanced Model** significantly improves forecasting accuracy by incorporating `promotions`, `store_nbr`, and external data sources.

-Overall, rich feature engineering proves essential for handling the highly seasonal and promotion-driven nature of retail sales.